 The purpose of this regulation is to provide an internal university process for the good faith resolution of employment-related postdoctoral scholar and house officer (herein referred to collectively as “postdoc”) issues.

 Postdocs must use the informal grievance process to discuss any employment-related issue that adversely affects the postdoctoral scholar or house officer and could be seen as a misapplication or misinterpretation of university policy, regulation, or rule, or a violation of state or federal law.

-For allegations of discrimination, harassment and retaliation based on protected categories as outlined in POL 04.25.05, postdocs and house officers should file a formal complaint with the Office of Institutional Equity and Diversity (OIED).
+For allegations of discrimination, harassment and retaliation as outlined in NCSU POL 04.25.05 or Title IX Sexual Harassment outlined in NCSU POL 04.25.07, postdocs and house officers should file a formal complaint with the Office for Institutional Equity and Diversity (OIED).

 2. Informal Resolution

 Postdocs should make a reasonable effort to resolve a matter in dispute through direct discussions with their faculty mentor.
 If the postdoc needs assistance in facilitating the initial conversation with the faculty mentor, they may first consult with the Office of Postdoctoral Affairs (OPA).

 2.2 Consultation with Office of Postdoctoral Affairs

 After a postdoc has made a reasonable effort to resolve the matter in dispute with their faculty mentor, the postdoc should contact OPA for information regarding informal resolution, mediation, and/or the formal grievance process.
 The OPA Program Manager will meet initially with the postdoc for information gathering and consultation.
 Information shared with the program manager by the postdoc will be treated as confidential, to the extent allowed under the law.
 With the permission of the postdoc, the OPA Program Manager may also discuss the complaint with the Department Head and meet with the faculty mentor as necessary.